-The typical asking rate per listing is in the $30's per square foot per year.
-The Goose Island region is seeing a a boost in rates.
-In the last 3 months, the median rate went up $12 per sqft per year.
-That's a 45% rise in rent.
+Most listings are in the $20's per square foot per year.
+The Goose Island region is going through a a rise in rates.
+In the last 3 months, the median rate increased $29 per sqft per year.

-Compared to the rest of the Chicagoland market, the Goose Island submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Chicagoland market, the Goose Island region has more expensive rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 5 listings have been listed, which means office spaces might be going fast.
+In the last 90 days, 1 listings have been made available, which means new availabilities most likley are going fast.
 You'll want to be prepared to tour spaces as quick as possible.
+About 1,200% of the available leases in the Goose Island are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 4,580 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are approximately 3 stories.
-Most buildings in this area were built in 2001 and are Class A.
+Even though the median size is 11,500 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this market are around 3 floors.
+Most buildings in this region were built in 2001 and are Class A.

 A large portion of this area is residential, but there's plenty of office_space.
 Information is the dominant industry in this region.
 Commute by car is the most popular way to get to work amongst Goose Island folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.